ssmirr/appdev-chapters/program-notes.md

 [^right_tool]: If you decide to pursue software development, you'll end up learning at least half-a-dozen languages.
 Whatever challenge is thrown your way, you'll choose the right tool for the job.
 There's no such thing as learning just one language as a professional software developer, so we might as well start with the one that makes learning most effective.

-[^developer_hours]: From a business perspective, servers are very cheap while developers are _very_ expensive; so pick the language that makes your developers the most productive.
+[^developer_hours]: From a business perspective, servers are very cheap while developers are _very_ expensive; so you should pick the language that makes developers the most productive.

 ### Ruby on Rails and other libraries